 Create a Family Coat of Arms

-If you lived in Europe in the Middle Ages, the head of your family might have had a coat of arms, a decorated design on his shield that showed the world who he was and what he stood for.
-These days, a coat of arms isn’t reserved for knights on the battlefield, and many families can enjoy teaching their children about their values, their ancestry, and their hopes for the future.
-A homemade coat of arms is a great way to get your child thinking about these things, and it makes a fun addition to the costume box as well!
+If you lived in Europe during the Middle Ages, the head of your family might have had a coat of arms: a decorated design on his shield that showed the world who he was and what he stood for.
+These days, coats of arms aren’t just reserved for knights on the battlefield.
+Any family can create a coat of arms as a way to teach children about family members' values, their ancestry, and their hopes for the future.
+Make your own coat of arms with this fun activity that's also a great way to get your child thinking about what's important to your family.
+It makes a great addition to the costume box as well!

 What You Need:

 - Cardboard tube from a paper towel roll